 You will get a sense of fulfillment getting the student to speak up.
 It’s even fulfilling to see the teenager come to class the next day well-behaved.
 One thing they will conclude here: that you as their teacher have handled things well.

 Generally, logical reasonings help lessen undesirable behaviors.
 Remaining courteous in the midst of hostility shows that you understand the student’s feelings which is enough to earn their respect.

 5) TREAT THE STUDENT NICELY

 The way you make a disrespectful student feel may help figure out why he or she is being disrespectful.
 Remember, the main functions of misbehavior are Avoidance, Attention, Power or Control, and Habit.
-Chances are the disrespectful behavior is a habit that a student is used to at home or a plain quick reaction.
+Chances are that disrespectful behavior is a habit that a student is used to at home or a plain quick reaction.
 They may just be trying to communicate.

 Your kind words and actions (even after the incident) prove that you’re not taking things personally.
 Your gesture teaches how to be respectful.
-When you incorporate verbal, written, and a modeling approach, you are teaching on the benefits of being respectful as well.
+When you incorporate a verbal, written, and modeling approach, you are teaching on the benefits of being respectful as well.